Mošnje

 Mošnje ([ˈmoːʃnjɛ], Möschnach) is a village in the Municipality of Radovljica in the Upper Carniola region of Slovenia.

 History

 During the Second World War, several houses in the village were burned.
 On April 4, 1944 the village's population was deported to Germany.

 There is also the local museum in Mošnje and the remains of a recently excavated Roman villa rustica.

 Podvin Castle

 Podvin Castle (Schloß Podwein) stands just north of the center of Mošnje.
 It belonged to the Counts of Podvin in the 14th century.
 The family died out in 1397, and it came under the ownership of the Counts of Lamberg and Wagen.
 The Polignac family, which was of French origin, were the last private owners of the castle.
 During their stewardship the castle was extensively altered.
 It was raised by a floor and the original roof was replaced by a flat one.
 The family left the castle in 1939.
-After the war the estate was nationalised.
+After the war the estate was nationalized.